Get alerts of updates about «Total alcohol consumption per capita (Indicator 3)»

 Here we present the sum of recorded alcohol consumption, divided by the number of individuals aged 15+.

 Total sales of alcohol per person aged 15+ were relatively stable until the middle of the 1990s but increased substantially up to 2008.
 This may be mainly attributed to the rise in wine sales.
 Sales of beer and spirits have somewhat declined over the last few years.
-There has been an overall decline in recorded alcohol consumption in recent years.
+There was an overall decline from 2008 to 2014 but since then, alcohol consumption has been stable.

 The data source for this indicator is the Statistics on alcohol sales compiled by Statistics Norway.
 A description and definitions follow below.